 Wireless Local Area Network (WLAN) and Bluetooth Low Energy (BLE) technologies are widespread and ubiquitous.
 Thus, we focus our attention on Radio Signal Strength Indicator (RSSI) available through WLAN and BLE broadcasts.
 In our previous work~\cite{jadidi2017gaussian}, we developed an RSSI-based indoor localization framework embedded with an online observation classifier to localize a smartphone user or a robot in a given environment.
 Similar to~\cite{jadidi2017gaussian}, we use Sample Importance Resampling (SIR) filter (or particle filter) embedded with the systematic resampling algorithm as it is suitable to deal with global uncertainty, nonlinear observation space, and multi-modal posterior densities~\cite{doucet2001sequential,ristic2004beyond,thrun2005probabilistic}.

-In this paper, we propose a calibrationless radio-inertial localization and tracking system that exploits BLE, Inertial Measurement Unit (IMU), and magnetometer sensors available in standard smartphones; an illustrative example of the achieved results is shown in Figure~\ref{fig:fx_office}.
-The proposed system offers the following novelty and contributions: \begin{enumerate}[i.] \item We propose a novel probabilistic IMU motion model that serves as the proposal distribution of the Particle Filter (PF) algorithm.
-The probabilistic IMU motion model does not require a priori sensor calibration and enables the localization algorithm to exhibit a probabilistically sound predictive behavior and track the device trajectory (Front-end). \item We simultaneously solve for the device trajectory, the map of BLE beacons, and the time-varying IMU bias using incremental Smoothing And Mapping (iSAM)~\cite{kaess2008isam,kaess2012isam2,dellaert2012factor} and IMU-preintegration technique~\cite{forster2016manifold} (Back-end). \item We develop the entire radio-inertial localization and tracking framework and show that by a closed-loop architecture, Figure~\ref{fig:system}, the overall system performance reaches to about $1.35 \m$ at the third quartile of the cumulative distribution function~\cite{evall2017} of the localization error over the experimental data. \item We provide experimental results along reasonably long trajectories for indoor environments. \end{enumerate}
+In this paper, we propose a radio-inertial localization and tracking system that exploits BLE, Inertial Measurement Unit (IMU), and magnetometer sensors with the quality available in standard smartphones; an illustrative example of the achieved results is shown in Figure~\ref{fig:fx_office}.
+This paper offers the following contributions.
+We propose a novel and simplified probabilistic IMU motion model that serves as the proposal distribution of the Particle Filter (PF) algorithm.
+The probabilistic IMU motion model enables the localization algorithm to exhibit a probabilistically sound predictive behavior and track the robot trajectory (Front-end).
+We then simultaneously solve for the robot trajectory, the map of BLE beacons, and the time-varying IMU bias using incremental Smoothing And Mapping (iSAM)~\cite{kaess2008isam,kaess2012isam2,dellaert2012factor} and IMU-preintegration technique~\cite{forster2016manifold} (Back-end); and develop the entire radio-inertial localization and tracking framework and show that by a closed-loop architecture, Figure~\ref{fig:system}, the overall system performance can be improved according to the cumulative distribution function of the localization error~\cite{evall2017}.
+In addition, the system becomes robust to the error in the map of beacons by feeding back the optimized map to the Front-end.
+Finally, we provide experimental evaluations along reasonably long trajectories for indoor environments.